jmenendez98/hmmCDR/README.md

 optional arguments:
-  -h, --help            show this help message and exit --mod_code MOD_CODE   Modification code to filter bedMethyl file. (default: "m") --sat_type SAT_TYPE   Satellite type/name to filter CenSat bed file. (default: "H1L") --min_valid_cov MIN_VALID_COV Minimum Valid Coverage to consider a methylation site. (default: 10) --bedgraph            Flag indicating if the input is a bedgraph. (default: False) --window_size WINDOW_SIZE Window size to calculate prior regions. (default: 1020) --priorCDR_percent PRIORCDR_PERCENT   Percentile for finding priorCDR regions. (default: 5) --priorTransition_percent PRIORTRANSITION_PERCENT Percentile for finding priorTransition regions. (default: 10) --minCDR_size MINCDR_SIZE Minimum size for CDR regions. (default: 3000) --enrichment          Enrichment flag.
-Pass in if you are looking for methylation enriched regions. (default: False) --cdr_priors CDR_PRIORS   Path to the priorCDR bedfile --emission_matrix EMISSION_MATRIX Path to the emission matrix TSV file --transition_matrix TRANSITION_MATRIX Path to the transition matrix TSV file --use_percentiles     Use values for flags w,x,y,z as percentile cutoffs for each category. (default: False) --n_iter N_ITER       Maximum number of iteration allowed for the HMM. (default: 1) -w W                  Theshold for methylation to be classified as very low (default: 0) -x X                  Theshold for methylation to be classified as low (default: 25) -y Y                  Theshold for methylation to be classified as medium (default: 50) -z Z                  Theshold for methylation to be classified as high (default: 75) --save_intermediates  Set to true if you would like to save intermediates(filtered beds+window means). (default: False) --output_label OUTPUT_LABEL   Label to use for name column of hmmCDR BED file.
+  -h, --help            show this help message and exit --mod_code MOD_CODE   Modification code to filter bedMethyl file (default:
+                        "m")
+  --sat_type SAT_TYPE   Satellite type/name to filter CenSat bed file.
+                        (default: "H1L")
+  --min_valid_cov MIN_VALID_COV
+                        Minimum Valid Coverage to consider a methylation site.
+                        (default: 10)
+  --bedgraph            Flag indicating if the input is a bedgraph. (default:
+                        False)
+  --window_size WINDOW_SIZE
+                        Window size to calculate prior regions. (default:
+                        1020)
+  --priorCDR_percent PRIORCDR_PERCENT
+                        Percentile for finding priorCDR regions. (default: 5) --priorTransition_percent PRIORTRANSITION_PERCENT
+                        Percentile for finding priorTransition regions.
+                        (default: 10)
+  --minCDR_size MINCDR_SIZE
+                        Minimum size for CDR regions. (default: 3000) --enrichment          Enrichment flag.
+Pass in if you are looking for methylation enriched regions. (default: False) --cdr_priors CDR_PRIORS
+                        Path to the priorCDR bedfile --emission_matrix EMISSION_MATRIX
+                        Path to the emission matrix TSV file --transition_matrix TRANSITION_MATRIX
+                        Path to the transition matrix TSV file --use_percentiles     Use values for flags w,x,y,z as percentile cutoffs for each category. (default: False) --n_iter N_ITER       Maximum number of iteration allowed for the HMM.
+                        (default: 1)
+  -w W                  Theshold for methylation to be classified as very low
+                        (default: 0)
+  -x X                  Theshold for methylation to be classified as low
+                        (default: 25)
+  -y Y                  Theshold for methylation to be classified as medium
+                        (default: 50)
+  -z Z                  Theshold for methylation to be classified as high
+                        (default: 75)
+  --save_intermediates  Set to true if you would like to save
+                        intermediates(filtered beds+window means). (default:
+                        False)
+  --output_label OUTPUT_LABEL
+                        Label to use for name column of hmmCDR BED file.
 Needs to match priorCDR label. (default: "CDR")
 ```

 ```